MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     - To analyze the content
     - To retrieve the result of the analysis

-1. Let's set up a connection between Content Understanding and Foundry models in your Foundry resource.
+1. Set up a connection between Content Understanding and Foundry models in your Foundry resource.
 Return to VS Code.
 From the VS Code file explorer, open the **set-up-connection.sh** file.
 Note where variables for your project endpoint, key, and model deployment names are included in the script.
 The script should look similar to this:

     ![Screenshot of the set-up-connection script.](./media/0-setup-curl-1.png)

     >**Note**: Your .sh files also include script at the top that exports everything from .env into the script’s environment.
 You will see the information following **#!/bin/bash** at the top of your **.sh** files.
 Do not edit this portion of the files.

 1. Update the curl script by replacing the placeholders `{myGPT41Deployment}`, `{myGPT41MiniDeployment}`, `{myEmbeddingDeployment}` with the names of your deployed models.
+Save your changes.

     >**Tip**: Unless you made changes, the model names should be `gpt-4.1`, `gpt-4.1-mini`, and `text-embedding-3-large`, respectively.
-Save your changes.

 1. In VS Code, open a new bash terminal.
 Press **Ctrl+Shift+P** (or Command Palette from View menu).
 Type: **Terminal: Create New Terminal (With Profile)**.
 Choose the **Git Bash** profile from the list.
 Your terminal will appear at the bottom of the VS Code screen.